timdeschryver/timdeschryver.dev/content/blog/a-practical-guide-to-angular-template-driven-forms/index.md

 In this post, I'd like to share my experience with some practical examples.
 The code used in this guide can be found on [GitHub](https://github.com/timdeschryver/angular-forms-guide).

-> This guide is a Work In Process.
-During the next weeks, I'll probably cover validation, nested forms, how to test template-driven forms, control value accessors, and dynamic forms.
-If you have anything you want to see here or if you have suggestions feel free to reach out on [Twitter](https://timdeschryver.dev/twitter) or [create an issue on GitHub](https://github.com/timdeschryver/angular-forms-guide/issues/new).

 ## Creating a form

 If this is your first time building a template-driven form or if you just need a quick refresher, I would suggest starting by reading the [Angular docs](https://angular.io/guide/forms#building-a-template-driven-form).
 For a more in-depth look at how template-driven forms behave and react, the Angular docs also got you covered at [Data flow in template-driven forms](https://angular.io/guide/forms-overview#data-flow-in-template-driven-forms).